 - Experience in a number of jurisdictions points to inherent complexity of capacity mechanisms and the difficulty of achieving a design that is genuinely technology-neutral.
-The ESC’s concerns about the medium and long-term reliance on centrally-designed contracting mechanisms are informed by our work on a number of projects.
+The Catapult’s concerns about the medium and long-term reliance on centrally-designed contracting mechanisms are informed by our work on a number of projects.

-- The Future Power Systems Architecture project (a collaboration of the Institution of Engineering and Technology and the Energy Systems Catapult)1 has used systems engineering techniques to examine the impact of new technologies and business models on energy system functions.
+- The Future Power Systems Architecture project (a collaboration of the Institution of Engineering and Technology and Energy Systems Catapult) has used systems engineering techniques to examine the impact of new technologies and business models on energy system functions.
 This has highlighted the need to handle increasing operational complexity and the growth of ‘behind the meter’ technologies and business models.
 Systems will need to accommodate the aggregate behaviour of millions of devices, consumers and businesses, all interacting in more price-sensitive markets.
 Change of this kind should be reflected in how resource adequacy is conceived of and assessed.
 Thinking in terms of aggregate system-wide available capacity for predicted system stress events may no longer make sense.
 More granular spatial and temporal approaches may be needed, as system risks change and potentially become less predictable.